nyusziful/use-advanced-nlp-and-tone-analyser-to-analyse-speaker-insights/README.md

 2. Watson Natural Language Understanding and Watson Tone Analyzer is used to extract insights from the text.

+   > M: Watson Natural Language Understanding and Watson Tone Analyzer **are** used to extract insights from the text.

 3. The response from Natural Language Understanding and Watson Tone Analyzer is analyzed by the application and a Report is generated.

+   > M: R in Report - change R case to small case

 4. User can download the Report which consists of the textual insights.

+   > M: Report case

 <!--Optionally, update this section when the video is created-->
 # Watch the Video